+20 115 296 5919 booking@egyptholidaymakers.com

 The Red Sea is best known for:

-• Warm, crystal-clear waters ideal for diving and snorkeling.
+• Warm, crystal-clear waters are ideal for diving and snorkeling.

-• Its historical significance as a vital trade route.
+• It has historical significance as a vital trade route.

 10 Interesting Facts About the Red Sea